OLA Significant Projects

 Oregon Reads was a community reads program that will take place in nearly every public library and every county in Oregon during the state's sesquicentennial, January through April of 2009.

 OLA thanks the Vision 2020 Committee members for their hard work on this remarkable document.
 A special thanks to Mary Ginnane for leading us through to completion and Anne-Marie Dietering who chaired the committee.
-We are extremely fortunate to have so many talented individuals working to improve libraries and library services throughout our
+We are extremely fortunate to have so many talented individuals working to improve libraries and library services throughout our state.

 In 1999, an Oregon Library Association Executive Board charged a Vision 2010 committee to develop a road map for the next decade, building on the success of Vision 2000.
 The Vision 2010 committee developed its plan using the Public Library Association's Planning for Results approach.
 Environmental scans describing the current status and future issues in Oregon and its libraries were developed and used by the committee as the basis of their work along with input from library organizations.